Gabies/MyLoop/README.md

 * User can logout
 * User can search for a trail
 * User can view detailed information about a trail
-* User can get a path that has the same start and destination (Cyclic path)
+* User can get a path on the trail which has the same start and destination (Cyclic path)
+* User can select the desired lenght of the path
 * User can take a photo of the scenery
 * User can view all photos taken